Improving financial capability for the financially squeezed

 Nationwide Building Society has worked with 17 charities and organisations to identify three key challenges for OB4G to address: Income and Expenditure; Income Smoothing; and Money Management and Help.

-We’re calling on fintechs and other organisations to come up with ideas and solutions that address these challenges, and that could help improve the lives of the financially squeezed using Open Banking technology.
+We’ve asked fintechs and other organisations to come up with ideas and solutions that address these challenges, and that could help improve the lives of the financially squeezed using Open Banking technology.
 Nationwide has made £3 million available to fund the delivery of these solutions.

 Access to leading financial service organisations and charities trying to fix this problem